£

 Helping your family and friends

 Your loved ones will want to support you in any way they can, but they may also find the news about your diagnosis hard to cope with.
 They are more than welcome to call or email our Support line to ask questions or share their own worries, and you might want to show them this web section or order them one of our free printed booklets.
-Giving people trustworthy information can help to manage their fears and stop them from googling things that might be out of date, unbalanced or untrue.

-Lots of people also find that asking their friends and family to do something practical for them actually helps both of you.
+• Ask for help.
+Lots of people find that asking their friends and family to do something practical for them actually helps both of you.
 People often feel better when they have a role to play, and they might be able to support you in a way that makes your life easier.
 Think about what you might need – ideas include help with childcare, feeding a pet, housework, or even just inviting some round for a coffee and a chat to take your mind off things.

 "My mum has come to a few of my appointments with me and spoken to my consultant.
 She knows I'm getting good care, and that's really helped her."